sulakshiG/weather-application/README.md

       ```

 5. After that, the Frontend code has to be executed.
-   To run the React App, direct to the `weather-app` folder in the terminal and type `npm start`
+   To run the React App, direct to the `weather-app` folder in the terminal and install all relevant dependencies using `npm install` command and then type `npm start`

+## weather-application-2
+## Used Technologies
+  - HTML
+  - CSS
+  - Javascript
+  - React